 You can use a watering can to water your seeds.
 Just make sure to go slowly so that you do not disturb the seeds and they don’t wash away.
 Some people don’t like top watering because it can cause disease issues when foliage gets wet.
 I haven’t personally experienced disease from top watering, but just be aware that it can be a potential problem.

 You can use a plastic dome or plastic wrap over your seed starting trays.
 If you use plastic wrap, make sure that you flip it over each day so that there isn’t too much moisture.
 Another option is to poke holes in the plastic wrap to provide ventilation.

-For germination to occur, soil should be around 70 to 80 degrees.
+For germination to occur when starting seeds indoors, soil should be around 70 to 80 degrees.
 This is a good range for most seeds, but some seeds prefer warmer or cooler temperatures for germination.
 Double check your seed packet.
 If you don’t have a warm enough place, use seed heating mats.
 Once the seeds have germinated, you will no longer need these.

 Now patiently wait for the seeds to germinate.
 Make sure to keep the soil moist.